Plants in pots

 Banksia grandis – Bull Banksia

 We planted this spreading shrub, 1.5m high and 3m wide, with dark green toothed leaves and large yellow flower spikes, in March 2009.
 This species is native to southwestern WA.
 The seed that our plant was grown from was collected from Albany, WA near Mt.
 Clarence.
 We transplanted our specimen into a larger pot in April 2009 and this plant flowered every year until it suddenly died in the extreme heat of February 2020.
-We planted another specimen in January 2021.
+We planted another specimen in January 2021 which died in October of the same year.

 Banksia lindleyana (Photo below left)